PatrickSamuelsson/vhr_ws_scalability_exercise/README.md

-# A simple forecast run rerunner for scalability tests
+# A simple forecast rerunner for scalability tests

 The following tool can be used to run a number of runs varying the number of processors in a simple way.
 It relies on an existing working directory from a forecast model run.
 The tool has been tested with both available examples for the VHR exercises.